mylinhpb/portfolio/resource-ssl.md

 ![SSL Handshake](https://github.com/mylinhpb/portfolio/assets/145331760/72b0c52f-b2fd-4af5-9138-b84449682cbf)

-## Cryptography in SSL/TLS
+## Cryptography in SSL
-This section explores key elements of SSL/TLS security: key length and cryptographic algorithms.
+This section explores key elements of SSL security: key length and cryptographic algorithms.

 ### Key Length
 Key length, measured in bits, determines the security level.
 The longer the key, the more secure and complex the encryption becomes.